Stephen Patterson

-Stephen John Rayden Patterson (born 4 January 1971) is an Australian politician, and a former Australian rules footballer who played with Collingwood in the Australian Football League (AFL), and Norwood in the South Australian National Football League (SANFL).
+Stephen John Rayden Patterson (born 4 January 1971) is a former Australian politician and Australian rules footballer who played with Collingwood in the Australian Football League (AFL), and Norwood in the South Australian National Football League (SANFL).

-He has been a Liberal member of the South Australian House of Assembly since the 2018 state election, representing the Electoral district of Morphett.
-Patterson has served as the Minister for Trade and Investment in the Second Marshall Ministry between July 2020 and March 2022.
-He currently serves as the Shadow Minister for Energy and Net Zero, Shadow Minister for Mining and Shadow Minister for Defence and Space Industries in the First Speirs Shadow Ministry.
+He was the Liberal member for electoral district of Morphett in South Australian House of Assembly from 2018 until his defeat at the 2026 election.
+During his time in parliament Patterson served as the Minister for Trade and Investment in the Second Marshall ministry between July 2020 and March 2022 and was the Shadow Minister for Energy and Net Zero, Shadow Minister for Mining and Shadow Minister for Defence and Space Industries in the Speirs shadow ministry.

 Early life

 Patterson grew up in the Adelaide suburb of Highbury.
 He attended Pembroke School, Adelaide, and then went on to study a Bachelor of Science (Physics) and Bachelor of Electrical & Electronic Engineering with 1st Class Honours at the University of Adelaide.